-- Multifamily buildings containing five or more dwelling units shall be limited to a height of two stories within 35 feet of the R/LD district. - b.
-Active recreation facilities in a project shall be located to minimize the intrusion of noise into an adjacent residential area, or a method of mitigating noise from the recreation area shall be implemented. - c.
+- a.
+Multifamily buildings containing five or more dwelling units shall be limited to a height of two stories within 35 feet of the R/LD district. - b.
+Active recreation facilities in a project shall be located to minimize the intrusion of noise into an adjacent residential area, or a method of mitigating noise from the recreation area shall be implemented.

+5.6.6.B Public Streetscape Adjacent to Residential Lots in the OTR District c.
 Multifamily buildings shall be oriented to take advantage of pleasant off-site views and minimize or screen poor or obtrusive views.
-Views from within the dwelling units or from balconies shall be given careful consideration. - 7.
-Circulation and Parking - a.
+Views from within the dwelling units or from balconies shall be given careful consideration.

+7. Circulation and Parking

+- a.
 A hierarchy of circulation in larger developments shall lead from public streets to private streets or access ways to parking areas.
 Avoid long straight streets or driveways in the project. - b.
 Circulation shall be designed to minimize interaction between pedestrian/bicycle ways and automobile traffic. - c.
 Pedestrian and bicycle circulation shall be given equal consideration as automobile traffic.
 Pedestrian and visual linkages shall be made between a project and off-site amenities. - d.
-Landscaping shall be utilized to break up large expanses of asphalt and provide shading.
-One landscape island of five feet in width and 15 feet in length shall be provided per each six parking spaces.
-A five-foot wide landscape area shall be provided between parking areas and side and rear lot lines. - The project shall be designed to minimize negative traffic impacts on and of the surrounding uses. - f.
-Creation of parking courts and parking areas which have the character of a private parking area is encouraged as opposed to long stretches of parking spaces along common driveways. - g.
+The project shall be designed to minimize negative traffic impacts on and of the surrounding uses. - e.
+Creation of parking courts and parking areas which have the character of a private parking area is encouraged as opposed to long stretches of parking spaces along common driveways. - f.
 Projects that require parking areas with more than six parking spaces shall provide maneuvering areas that accommodate ingress and egress from the lot by forward motion of vehicles.
 A request may be made to the planning and zoning commission to allow parking for such projects with parking that backs out directly onto a street if an applicant can show this is a safe alternative.
 The Commission shall review such proposals at a regularly scheduled meeting.
-An applicant may appeal a decision in writing to the Board of Trustees within seven days of the Commission's decision.
+An applicant may appeal a decision in writing to the Board of Trustees within seven days of the Commission's decision. - g.
+Providing amenities such as small storage areas for tools and auto supplies and other such conveniences typical of single-family dwellings are strongly encouraged. - h.
+The visual focal point of drives and walkways should be free of utilities, trash receptacles, outdoor storage areas, and/or any other unsightly facilities.